Berardpi/OpenData-Where-Should-You-Live/README.md

 This is a small application using a mongodb database, sets of open data and 3D.js to help the user find the Grenoble neighborhood in which he'd like to live.

+/!\ To run the application, you need to run BOTH the client and the server (run.py + mongo).

+## Dependencies
+To install the project, you need to have bower, node, npm, mongoDB, ruby (for compass), python, pip installed on your machine.

 ## Client

 ### Set up of the application